 Whale sharks feed in the top ocean layer, therefore both novice and experienced divers can enjoy the experience of scuba diving with these beautiful fish.

 How Do I Get To Seychelles

 Numerous airlines fly to the Seychelles, including Air Seychelles, Emirates airways, Kenya airways, flights leave from international airports across the globe landing at the international airport located on Mahe Island.
-Seychelles liveaboards to take you diving in the Seychelles are available from Mahe Port.
+Seychelles liveaboards to take you diving are available from Mahe Port.
 Other liveaboards depart from Praslin, reaching Praslin is easy as there are more than 20 daily flights between Mahe and Praslin islands, these islands are also connected by catamaran, which takes about 45 minutes.
 Make sure to book in advance, from these liveaboard departure points the Seychelles underwater world is yours to explore.